ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ## 📚 Table of Contents
 * **Part 1 (1950): Can Machines Think?**
+  * 1950: Alan Turing
+  "Computing Machinery and Intelligence"
+  Turing Test
+  Question: What does it mean to think?
 * **Part 2(1957-1986): Can Machines Learn?**
 * **Part 3 (1958-1986): Why Did AI Fail?**
 * **Part 4: Can Machines See?**